Italy at the 2016 Summer Paralympics

 Italy competed at the 2016 Summer Paralympics in Rio de Janeiro, Brazil, from 7 September to 18 September 2016.
 The first places the team qualified were for three athletes in sailing events.
 Martina Caironi has been chosen to carry the nation's flag at the opening ceremony.

 Medallists

 Archery

-Italy qualified seven archers for the Rio Games following their performance at the 2015 World Archery Para Championships.
-This included four spots in the compound open, 3 for men and 1 for a woman, 2 spots in the recurve open with 1 for a man and 1 for a woman, and 1 spot for a man in the W1 event.
+Italy qualified nine archers for the Rio Games following their performance at the 2015 World Archery Para Championships and the 2016 European Qualifier Event.
+This included four spots in the compound open, 3 for men and 1 for a woman, 4 spots in the recurve open with 2 for a man and 2 for a woman, and 1 spot for a man in the W1 event.